-Step 2: Preliminary coding was inductively carried out, i.e., the categories evolved from template analysis of the data.
+Then, initial coding was inductively carried out, i.e., the categories evolved from template analysis of the data (step 2).
 The remaining 15 IT-value types from Gammelgård, Ekstedt, and Gustafsson (2006), were logically categorized and labelled according to the open coding method from the grounded theory approach (Strauss & Corbin, 2008).
 That is, the names of these categories were given as they appeared in the data.
-Fourteen IT-value types were assigned to four organizational IT-value categories that were developed from data: strategic planning/informed decision-making, flexibility, external relationships, and knowledge and control.
-The IT-value from "Lock-in effect/switching costs" was not attributable to any IT-value category; however, switching costs are a source of competitive advantage for vendors (Mata, Fuerst, & Barney, 1995).
+Fourteen IT-value types were assigned to four organizational IT-value categories that were developed from the data: strategic planning/informed decision-making, flexibility, external relationships, and knowledge and control.
+The IT-value from "Lockin effect/switching costs" was not attributable to any IT-value category; however, switching costs can be a source of competitive advantage for vendors (Mata et al., 1995).

 IT-value category

-Cust omerv /alue Organizational value
+Cust omer value Orga nizati ional v alue 1

-IT-value types (for preliminary coding) PL OE CI SP/DM FX ER K/C Other
+IT-value types (for initial coding) PL OE CI SP/DM FX ER K/C Other

 Change management Х

 Third party relations Х

-Technology/tools Х
+Technology/tools Χ

 Supplier relations Х

 Strategy formulation and planning х

-Quality of products/services Х
+Quality of products/services х

 Productivity Χ

-Organizational culture Х
+Organizational culture Χ

-New products/services Х
+New products/services х

 Lock-in effect/switching costs х

 Learning and knowledge Χ

 Integration and coordination Χ

-Information Х
+Information х

-Inbound logistics Χ
+Inbound logistics Х

 Flow of products/services Χ

-Flexibility Х
+Flexibility Χ

-Efficiency х
+Efficiency Χ

 Differentiations in products/services Х

-Deliveries Х
+Deliveries х

-Decision-making Х
+Decision-making х

-Customer relations Х
+Customer relations Χ

 Cost reductions Χ

 Control and follow up Х

 Competitor relations Х

-Communication Χ
+Communication Х

 Legend

 PL: Product leadership

+SP/DM: Strategic planning/informed decision-making

-OE: Operational excellence
+OE: Operational excellence FX: Flexibility

-Cl: Customer intimacy

-FX: Flexibility

-ER: External relations
+CI: Customer intimacy ER: External relations

 K/C: Knowledge and control

 Table 2.
-Initial Coding Template (Sources: Gammelgård, Ekstedt, & Gustafsson, 2006; Authors)
+Initial Coding Template (Sources: Gammelgård et al., 2006; Treacy & Wiersema, 1993, 1995; Authors)